Anton-Gladyshev/pypty/README.md

 For an easy preset configuration, please refer to the `pypty.initialize` module.
 It allows easy creation of all arrays.
 However, for a non-trivial experiment please follow this guide to create your own dictionary and fill in the requiered entries.

+#### Lambda-type in PyPty
-### Before starting this guide, one important usage case must be discussed.
+Before starting this guide, one important usage case must be discussed.
 PyPty is an iterative algorithm and, as you will see, it requires a number of input parameters.
 Some of these parameters can be specified in an iteration-dependent fashion using a lambda function.
 This function should take a single input argument and return the desired value for a given epoch.

 For example, if you want to apply smart_memory parameter every 10 epochs, you can set `smart_memory` in `pypty_params` dictionary as: